endurodave/DelegateMQ/docs/DETAILS.md

 ```
 ## Error Handling

 The DelegateMQ library uses dynamic memory to send asynchronous delegate messages to the target thread.
 By default, out-of-memory failures throw a `std::bad_alloc` exception.
-Optionally, if `USE_ASSERTS` is defined, exceptions are not thrown, and an assert is triggered instead.
+Optionally, if `DMQ_ASSERTS` is defined, exceptions are not thrown, and an assert is triggered instead.
 See `DelegateOpt.h` for more details.

 Remote delegate error handling is captured by registering a callback with  `SetErrorHandler()`.